-The reliability of this procedure was checked in two different ways: First, for $T_{\rm ann} = 150\ {\rm ^oC}$, the $\sigma(T)$ data were alternatively reconstructed from the $\log \rho$ versus $T^{-1/4}$ plot in Fig.\ 8s of the supplementary information of Ref.\ \onlinecite{Sie.etal.11}.
-At low $T$, this graph has a far better resolution than Fig.\ 3 of Ref.\ \onlinecite{Sie.etal.11}.
+The reliability of this procedure was checked in two different ways: First, for $T_{\rm ann} = 150\ {\rm ^oC}$, additionally, the $\sigma(T)$ data were also reconstructed from the $\log \rho$ versus $T^{-1/4}$ plot in Figure 8s of the Supplementary Information of Ref.\ \onlinecite{Sie.etal.11}.
+At low $T$, this graph has a far better resolution than Figure 3 of Ref.\ \onlinecite{Sie.etal.11}.
 Thus, $w(T)$ could be determined using a $\ln \sigma$ window of width 0.3 over the whole $T$ range, without the occasional interval expansion mentioned above.
 Figure \ref{w_fig} shows that both the independently obtained $w(T)$ curves for $T_{\rm ann} = 150\ {\rm ^oC}$ nicely agree with each other.
 Second, several unusual patterns of the curves were analyzed.
-For example, in the case of $T_{\rm ann} = 150\ {\rm ^oC}$, the minimum at 63~K turned out to be not an artifact of the digitalization, but to originate from an offset of the parts of the curve below 61~K and above 65~K, respectively, by roughly 1~K. This offset is also visible in a large magnification of the original graph.
-Hence, although the $\sigma(T)$ data are sufficiently precise for an overview, they exhibit artifacts, which substantially influence $w(T)$.
-Therefore one should be cautious in judging the abnormal features of $w(T)$, which are discussed in the following.
+For example, in the case of $T_{\rm ann} = 150\ {\rm ^oC}$, the minimum at 63~K turned out not to be an artifact of the digitization but to originate from an offset of the parts of the curve below 61~K and above 65~K by roughly 1~K. This offset is also visible in a large magnification of the original graph.
+Hence, although the published $\sigma(T)$ data are sufficiently precise for an overview, they exhibit artifacts which substantially influence $w(T)$.
+Therefore one should be cautious in judging the abnormal features of $w(T)$ discussed in the following.

-Figure \ref{w_fig} compares the curves, which were obtained by numerical differentiation from the reconstructed experimental data, with several theoretical approximations: The dashed, full, and dashed-dotted thin lines relate to activated transport in insulating samples according to Eq.\ (\ref{mer}) with $\nu = 1/4$, $1/2$, and 1, respectively.
+Figure \ref{w_fig} compares the curves obtained by numerical differentiation from the reconstructed experimental data with several theoretical approximations: The dashed, full, and dashed-dotted thin lines relate to activated transport in insulating samples according to Eq.\ (\ref{mer}) with $\nu = 1/4$, $1/2$, and 1, respectively.
 The corresponding expressions for $w(T)$ include only one adjustable parameter, $T_0$, see Eq.\ (\ref{derivmer}).
-Hence, to compare with the experimental data, the values of $T_0$ were set such that $w(20\ {\rm K})$ agrees with the result of numerical differentiation.
+Thus, to compare with the experimental data, the values of $T_0$ were chosen such that $w(20\ {\rm K})$ agrees with the result of numerical differentiation.
 The black curves overlaid with colored dashes are based on the Altshuler-Aronov approximation for metallic samples, Eq.\ (\ref{apl}) with $p = 1/2$.
-They result from analytic differentiation of the regression curves in Fig.\ \ref{AA_fig}.
+They result from analytic differentiation of the regression curves in Figure \ref{AA_fig}.